mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 */
 ```

-For aggregator functions like `AVG`, `MIN`, or `MAX`, each row in the `PARTITION BY` grouping will have the same value.
+For aggregators like `AVG`, `MIN`, or `MAX`, each row in the `PARTITION BY` grouping will have the same value.
 This might prove useful for some analyses, but it doesn't really exemplify the strength of window functions.

 A more useful case is **ranking** each student's scores.
 First, here's how we'd rank scores across _all_ students.
 We use `RANK() OVER`, then pass in the column to rank.